 To register for courses beyond the normal study load (18 credit hours Fall and Spring/11 for Summer), you must receive permission from your advisor, department Chairperson, and Dean.
 An approved overload (up to 21 credit hours/up to 12 for Summer).
-Approval for more than 21 credit hours for fall or spring/12 for summer for graduating seniors may be granted by the Provost.
+Approval for more than 21 credit hours for fall or spring/12 for summer for graduating seniors may be granted by the Provost and Vice President for Academic Affairs.